ccmucdenver/ccm-docs/docs/singularity.md

      #SBATCH --ntasks=1                  # Total number of tasks over all nodes, max 64*nodes

      singularity shell /storage/container.sif << EOF
-     echo The shell commands here get executed in the singularity container hostname
+     echo This is a shell command which gets executed in the singularity container EOF
-     EOF

 Finally, submit the job as usual: